Real Nappy CampaignPromoting change in the Early Years

 We then purchased enough contents to make up 30 hampers – one for each of the nurseries in the Tops group, stocked with about £100 worth of new and second hand real nappies, a wet bag (for transporting wet/soiled nappies), nappy liners and boosters.

-The idea behind this was that each nursery will lend the hamper, for free 2-week trial period, to any parents with children who attend their nursery.
+The idea behind this was that each nursery will lend the hamper, for a free trial period, to any parents with children who attend their nursery.
 We realised, of course, that nursery staff would need to be trained and practised in the use of real nappies before they could comfortably expect parents to make the change from “disposable”, and to support them through the process.

 Real nappy training